cmm25/Booking-App/README.md

 ## Backend Link
-The backend of the Hotel Management System can be accessed [here](http://207.154.236.6/api/).
+The backend of the Hotel Management System can be accessed [here](http://207.154.236.6/).
+Deployed on a Digital Ocean Droplet.
+Use Postman to interact the backend.

 ---